 The impact of betting bots on the gaming and gambling industry

-Another option is to download a password list from darknet markets and use it to take over accounts.
-Using account automation scripts, cyber-criminals authenticate potentially thousands of accounts to identify which ones can be taken over.
-The accounts with a successful authentication request are compromised and can be used for further unethical activities.
+Cybercriminals authenticate potentially thousands of accounts through account automation scripts.
+The accounts with a successful authentication request are compromised and used for further unethical activities.

 How to protect your business with Fingerprint